Cross posted to Molecular Voices. Please comment there.

 Brion: Vending machine has been re-stocked

-Charles: reminds me of aspect oriented programming #aop
+Charles: #CSS reminds me of aspect oriented programming #aop

 Darleen: Project is progressing according to schedule #project3